 Fragments, Run-ons, and Comma Splices

-For a sentence to be grammatically complete, it must include both a subject and a main verb.
-When a sentence lacks either a subject or a main verb, the result is a sentence fragment.
+For a sentence to be grammatically complete, it must include both a subject and a verb.
+A clause that lacks either a subject or a verb is a fragment.

 Example: After Jesus' death.